 We believe a quality curriculum is at the heart of achieving good behaviour in school.
 The whole school curriculum is planned to enable all children to learn and make maximum progress.
 Topics are selected from the National Curriculum, which are suited to the age, stage and ability of our children.
 In reception and KS1 children follow the Read Write Inc programme.
-Differentiation will meet and match individual needs.
-Short term planning will set out activities which are differentiated and include subject specific skills, knowledge and understanding, so that all children experience success in a range of contexts, and are able to be assessed in order to move on.
+Differentiation will meet and match individual needs in their RWI groups.
+Short term planning will include subject specific skills, knowledge and understanding, so that all children experience success in a range of contexts, and are able to be assessed in order to move on.
 Lack of differentiation and opportunities to use imagination causes boredom, frustration and low self-esteem, and is therefore a likely reason for poor behaviour exhibited in classrooms.